Get 10% on your savings with a site called Blend Network.

-However, when I learnt about what Blend Network actually invest in I liked the idea and thought I would give it a go myself. i haven’t put a large amount in because I consider that it’s risky, but I was impressed enough to give it a go a year and a half ago and I’m still putting bits of cash in.
+However, when I learnt about what Blend Network actually invest in I liked the idea and thought I would give it a go myself. i haven’t put a large amount in because I consider that it’s risky, but I was impressed enough to give it a go two years ago and I’m still putting bits of cash in when a new property comes up for development.

 - What is Blend Network